Interactive Dot Product of Two Vectors

 That description probably doesn't help much.

 The dot product tells us how similar the directions of our two vectors are.
-Remember that a Vector is a length and direction.

 How to Find the Dot Product